The parts of a fiddle

 The pegbox is the hollowed out area below the scroll.
 Each side of the pegbox has 2 holes where the pegs fit.

 There are 4 pegs on a fiddle.
-The shaft of the peg has a slight taper on it, so that the further the peg is pushed into the hole the tighter the fit.
+The shaft of each peg has a slight taper on it, so that the further the peg is pushed into the hole the tighter the fit.
 Each peg has a small hole through the shaft, where the end of the fiddle string is threaded through to hold the string in place.
 The pegs are used to tune the strings.
+Find out more about tuning your fiddle.

 The nut is the raised area at the end of the fingerboard, which holds the strings just clear of the fingerboard where they pass out from the pegbox.
-There are 4 small notches in the nut, which hold the strings in place.
+There are 4 small notches in the nut, which hold each of the strings in the right place.

 The neck of the fiddle stretches the fiddle strings out to the correct length.
 The fingerboard is glued on to the neck, providing a hard-wearing surface for stopping the strings when playing.